Access to the Bermudiana Collection

 Some copies of Bermuda materials are available on the open shelves for use in the Library but most are in the Closed Collection and are stored off-site.
 Please refer to the publication The Bermudiana Collection ~ an Introduction for Researchers.

-If you want to use something in the Closed Collection you will need to get special permission by filling out a Closed Collection Request Form which you can obtain at the Information Desk at the Adult Library.
+If you want to use something in the Closed Collection you will need to get special permission by filling out a Closed Collection Request Form which you can obtain at the Information Desk at the Adult Library, or download it here.
+The form can be brought in or submitted via email to email@example.com.
 Please note that we need at least 24 hours advance notice to try to fulfill your request and there will be a fee charged if material has to be retrieved from off-site storage.
 Many of these materials are rare so there are special rules for use of these items.
 Please refer to the publication Bermudiana Collection Policies.

 We would be happy to help you with any projects, questions, etc. that you have which require use of the Bermudiana Collection.
 If you have a special research question feel free to come into the Adult Library on Queen Street or contact our Local Studies Librarian at: